Fios-Quest/YouTube-Scripts/src/space/newtype.md

 assert!(!is_valid_email_address("ab@"));
 ```

-This code is simple and terse, and doesn't require much testing.
+This code is straightforward, terse and requires little testing.

 However, everytime we want to use a string as an email, we will need to run the validator.

 This not only could risk the same email needing to be validated multiple times, but adds some significant risk, particularly as our code evolves.

-Any time we _don't_ use the validator for a function that accepts an email string because we perhaps initially create it only in a context where the string has already been validated, we risk that function being reused with no validation later.
+Any time we _don't_ use the validator for a function that accepts an email string because we perhaps initially create it only in a context where the string has already been validated, we risk that function being reused with no validation somewhere else.

 > It's worth noting, we're using my "good enough, no false negatives" approach rather than a complex regex or parser, which would be even more computationally expensive!

-> See https://emailregex.com/ for a completely compliant regex validation string but... the only way to really know if an email address is valid is to email it.
+> See https://emailregex.com/ for a completely compliant regex validation string, but... the only way to really know if an email address is valid is to email it.

 Here's a newtype representing an Email: